iberrios/hello/README.md

 # hello

- A simple hello world style program
+A simple program to print my name

+Iris Berrios and Jacob Dill